-This is a vast subject and impossible to develop here.
-Just notice Genesis 9.1-6.
-A huge change takes place following Noah’s flood.
-Animals can be eaten and are used for sacrifice (Gen. 8.20).
+Too vast a subject and impossible to develop here.
+Just notice Genesis 9:1-6.
+A considerable change takes place following Noah’s flood.
+Animals can be eaten and are used for sacrifice (Genesis 8:20).
 There’s an injunction NOT to use the blood.
 Why?
 In short, because blood is for the forgiveness of sin.
 For some, this use of animals can appear to be monstrous.
-I understand but we are looking at it from a Biblical point of view.
+I understand, but we are looking at it from a Biblical point of view.
 Animals have multiple purposes, all of which should be respectfully respected.
-There is no religious need to sacrifice animals today but there’s no interdiction to raise animals.
+There is no spiritual need to sacrifice animals today, but there’s no interdiction to raise animals.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Genesis 1 Reveals Basics: Social Relations & Rulership
+Please use the Social Network links just below to share this information from The Explanation, Genesis 1 Reveals Basics: Social Relations & Rulership